jack456054/myubuntu/README.md

-# Install Zsh and Oh-My-Zsh in Ubuntu
+# Install Zsh and Oh-My-Zsh on Ubuntu

 ## Install Zsh on Ubuntu:
 ```